Albany Law Journal of Science and Technology

 The Albany Law Journal of Science and Technology (Bluebook abbreviation: Alb.
 L.J.
 Sci. & Tech.) is a triannual law journal edited by students at Albany Law School.
 It was established in 1990 and covers legal issues involving science and technology.
-The Volume 28 editor-in-chief is Anneliese Aliasso.
 The journal also organizes an annual symposia.

 Membership

 Members are students at Albany Law School.
 Students become eligible for journal membership upon completion of their first year of law school.
 Offers of membership are extended based on student class standing or on the results of a writing competition jointly administered by the school's three student-edited journals.